By Amy Wilson

 * * *

-Amy Wilson is a mother, educator, and crisis hotline worker for her local domestic violence shelter.
-Her analyses of attachment and loneliness in the contemporary vampire story have been presented at academic and pop culture conferences throughout the United States.
-She is a sucker for love and banana peppers and writes for clarity.
+Amy Williams Wilson is a mom, an educator, and an advocate at her local domestic violence shelter in Fairmont, West Virginia.
+Her book The Bite, The Breast and The Blood: Why Modern Vampire Stories Suck Us In (McFarland, 2018) explores meaningful attachment and human loneliness.
+Her work has been presented at academic and pop culture conferences throughout the United States.
+She has an affinity for banana peppers and writes for clarity.